Health & Wellness

 Dr. Bond has been practicing for over 35 years and is a true expert on all things back-related.
 I told him I started a company all about couches and asked for his help in guiding the Couch.com community in selecting the best couches for our bodies and in understanding what sort of actions cause our chronic pain.
 Below are the highlights from our enlightening conversation:

-Expert Tips for Choosing the Right Couch for Back Pain Relief
+8 Expert Tips for Choosing the Best Couch For Back Pain

-Choosing the right couch is crucial for those dealing with back pain.
+Choosing the best sofa for back pain is crucial if you’re one of millions dealing with the said condition.
 In a recent interview, Dr. Bond, a seasoned chiropractor, discussed how couches impact back health and how to select the right one.
 Dr. Bond emphasized that poor posture, repetitive injuries, sports activities, work-related injuries, and poor biomechanics are the primary causes of back pain, with genetics playing a minor role.

-• However, Dr. Bond recommended firmer couches with proper lumbar support for those with chronic back issues.
+However, Dr. Bond said that the best couches for back pain are those that are firmer, supportive sofas with proper lumbar support.
 He advised maintaining a 90-degree posture for the back and knees while sitting and ensuring the couch length matches leg length to avoid slumping.

-• Introducing the Bond Wand: a solution for muscle strain
+8. Use the Bond Wand: A solution for muscle strain

 Shop the Bond Wand Now